JernKunpittaya/Cloud-Wallet_POC/README.md

-3. Messaging interface among different people via cloud wallet.
+**3. Messaging interface among different people via cloud wallet.**

 In this POC, we mock only the case when Alice sends the data to Bob.
 (Of course, in reality Bob also has to be able to send data to Alice, but it would be similar implementation anyway so in this POC our code supports only Alice sending data to Bob).